-The Crossrail project is the biggest construction project in Europe and is one of the largest single infrastructure investments ever undertaken in the UK.
-75 per cent of the project has now been delivered, and the project is being delivered on time and on budget.
+Crossrail is the biggest railway infrastructure project in Europe and is one of the largest single investments undertaken in the UK.
+The Crossrail project is delivering the Elizabeth line.

-Since the construction of the new railway began in 2009, over 15,000 men and women have worked on the project and over 100 million working hours have been completed.
-Over 600 apprentices have also been recruited on the Crossrail project.
+Since the construction of the new railway began in 2009, over 15,000 men and women have worked on the project and over 120 million working hours have been completed.
+Over 1,000 apprenticeships have also been delivered by the Crossrail programme.

 FITTING OUT THE RAILWAY

-This includes the installation of track, tunnel ventilation, high voltage power, traction power, signalling, communications and overhead line equipment.
+A dedicated team of engineers has worked around the clock to install tunnel ventilation, power, signalling, communications and overhead line equipment.